Demala-Gattara: Origins

 As the mainstream Sinhalese speakers claim North Indian ethnic origins the presence of many South Indian type Jatis like the Demalagatara indicate a complex migration history from India to Sri Lanka.
-Demalagatara do not indicate any tribal origins like the other, formerly untouchable, caste of Rodiyas.
+Demalagatara do not indicate any tribal origins like the other.
 Their place in the caste structure is related to a primary function associated with formerly martial origins.
 They were classed as a sub-caste of the Govigama during the British period.
 Many are agriculturalists and workers throughout the country.

 South Indian roots

 Some anthropologists believe that the early society of Sri Lanka has looked to neighboring South India for manpower to fulfill functional needs as land was cleared and many new villages found.
 Demalagatara are believed to be descended from Maravar or Kallar like martial castes of South India who also play an important role as mercenaries medieval Sinhalese kingdoms.
-Similar caste exist in Kerala as Tamil padai nayar has roots from Maravar caste of Tamil Nadu.
+Similar caste exist in Kerala as Tamil padai Nair has roots from Maravar caste of Tamil Nadu.